jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

     status: unhealthy
 ```

-The status item can contain any of valid values from EC2.describe_instance_status()["InstanceStatus"]["Status"].
+The status item can contain any of valid values returned by `EC2.describe_instance_status()["InstanceStatus"]["Status"]`.
-These valid values are ["ok", "impaired", "insufficient-data", "not-applicable", "initializing", "unhealthy"].
+The valid values are ["ok", "impaired", "insufficient-data", "not-applicable", "initializing", "unhealthy"].

 **Please notice the special 'unhealthy' value that is a CloneSquad extension:** This value can be injected to force
 an instance to be considered as unhealthy by the scheduler.
 It can be useful to debug/simulate a failure of a